 - Burnip’s Criterion Hotel, Christchurch

-But despite finding a letter written by Arthur B. Adair to the Wellington Town Clerk (asking for use of Newtown Park for a balloon ascent) in the Wellington City Archives, the letter didn’t give an address other than Wellington.
+I found a letter written by Arthur B. Adair to the Wellington Town Clerk (asking for use of Newtown Park for a balloon ascent) in the Wellington City Archives, but the letter doesn’t have a specific address in Wellington.
 I like to think, however, that they may have stayed at the hotel once run by my great-great-grandfather, Conrad Deihl.
 When Conrad married in 1859, he gave his occupation as innkeeper and the newspaper report of his death in 1868 identifies the hotel as the Eagle Tavern.
 The family legend is that he went out to collect a debt and the fall may not have been an accident, but that’s another story…

 I wanted to find out more about the Eagle Tavern, in particular, its exact location.
 The earliest newspaper reference to Eagle Tavern is from 1853, but it appears to have been established before this date.
 Advertisements for the Eagle Tavern and Bull’s Wellington Almanack 1864 refer to its location as Lambton Quay until 1865 when the south end of Lambton Quay (as far as Bond Street) was incorporated into Willis Street.